 Field Description Profile ID Displays the Profile ID to which the rule is being added to.
 Source ID Displays the source IP address TCP Source Port Displays The TCP Source Port TCP Flag Mask Indicates if TCP flag mask is active.
 Access ID Defines the Access ID Туре Displays the profile type (IP based).
 Source IP Address Displays the source IP address.
 TCP Flag Defines the indicated TCP flag that can be triggered.
 Source Port Displays the TCP source port.
-Ports Defines the ports on which the access profile will work.
+Ports Defines the ports or LAGs on which the access profile will work.
 Action Defines the action to be taken The possible values are: Permit - Forwards packets if all other ACL criteria are met.
 Deny - Drops packets if all other ACL criteria is met.
 Rate Limiting - Rate limiting is activated if all other ACL criteria are met.
 Change 1P priority - VPT (CoS) value is changed if all other ACL criteria is met.
 Replace DSCP - Reassigns a new DSCP value to the packet if all other ACL criteria are met.
+Time Range Specifies whether the access rule is time-based.
+Range Name Selects the user-defined time range name to apply to the access rule.

-- 2. Define the Rule Detail fields. - 3.
-Click Apply .
+2. Define the Rule Detail fields.

+3. Click Apply .
 The rule is changed, and the device is updated.